Kyubyong/sudoku/README.md

 ## Conclusions
 * I also tested fully connected layers, to no avail.
 * Up to some point, it seems that CNNs can learn to solve Sudoku.
-* For most problems, the second method was outperfrom the fist one.
+* For most problems, the second method was outperform the fist one.
 * Humans cannot predict all numbers simultaneously.
 Probably so do CNNs.

 ## Furthery Study